River Fire (Mendocino Complex) Lawyer

 Despite this, the fire is a devastating event and the smaller comparative damages are little comfort to those who must deal with the aftermath of this inferno.
 The worst effects from the fire are those that result from the fact that the River Fire and other major wildfires have hit regions that are still recovering from previous years’ fire conditions.

 Firefighters combatting the River Fire blaze are experiencing fire behaviors that are unprecedented in the state of California.
 Wind and dry conditions combine to create dangerous wildfires that are more dangerous and widespread than they were just a decade previously.
+If you or your loved one were affected by the River fire, contact our river complex fire lawyers for additional help and representation.
+Our skilled attorneys are dedicated to fighting for your health and justice.
+Call us today and schedule your free case evaluation.

 What to Do After the Ranch Fire